Faro

 During the War of Restoration (1640-1668) when Portugal grappled independence back from Spain new fortifications were built encircling the whole city and tracts of arable land in a huge semi-circle facing the Ria.
 This new boundary was only exceeded in the 19th Century after years of continual growth.

-OLD TOWN (VILA ADENTRO)
+OLD TOWN FARO (VILA ADENTRO)

 Faro's charming old town or Vila-Adentro has survived the city's checkered history and has preserved its narrow cobbled streets enclosed within the remains of 13th Century ramparts.
 The most impressive entrance to this district is through the eighteenth-century town gate, the Arco da Vila located at the south end of the Jardim Manuel Bivar.
 The arch is crowned by a bell tower and a statue of St Thomas Aquinus, Faro's patron saint stands within a niche.